A Body Language Expert Explains Why Meghan Markle Is Always Touching Prince Harry

 What about the critics who turn their noses up at the hand holding and public displays of affection?
 Is Markle acting needy, as naysayers have claimed?
 Wood shrugs them all off.
 "Needy would be her reaching, with a look of longing, and him not reciprocating."
 Markle is just reaching out with affection, and "she looks absolutely satisfied."
 So that's that.

-Ahead, Wood analyses how Markle's body language has changed throughout her years in the public eye, tracing the evolution of the American who became royalty and her relationships.
+Ahead, Wood analyzes how Markle's body language has changed throughout her years in the public eye, tracing the evolution of the American who became royalty and her relationships.